Who is Eligible?

 Minimum Qualifications to Propose a Senior Honors Thesis

-To qualify to submit a proposal for a Senior Honors Thesis in the College of Arts & Sciences, you must, according to the Registrar, have earned more than 89 hours of credit at the university level with a cumulative G.P.A. of 3.60 or higher.
-If your cumulative university G.P.A. and your expanded cumulative university G.P.A. will reach 3.75 or higher by the time you graduate, and you will complete at least 60 hours at this institution, you may be eligible to propose and complete a Senior Honors Thesis and graduate summa cum laude ("with highest honors") from the College of Arts & Sciences.
+To qualify to submit a proposal for a Senior Honors Thesis in the College of Arts & Sciences, you must, according to the Registrar, have earned more than 89 hours of credit at the university level with a cumulative GPA of 3.60 or higher.
+If your cumulative university GPA will reach 3.75 or higher by the time you graduate, and you will complete at least 60 hours at this institution, you may be eligible to propose and complete a Senior Honors Thesis and graduate summa cum laude ("with highest honors") from the College of Arts & Sciences.

 Eligibility to Graduate Summa or Magna Cum Laude from the College of Arts & Sciences

-To be considered for graduation with college honors, you must have earned a minimum of 60 hours of degree credit in residence in the College of Arts and Sciences, and completed all requirements of a degree program in the College of Arts and Sciences.
-Graduation summa cum laude requires a university g.p.a. and an expanded university g.p.a. of 3.75 or higher and successful completion of a departmental or independent thesis defended and approved by the Senior Honors Thesis Committee.
-Your final semester's grades are calculated in both g.p.a.s.
-The EXPANDED UNIVERSITY G.P.A. takes into account ALL grades earned at the university level, including grades that have been replaced through the "repeat" option or eliminated through bankruptcy, as well as work done at other institutions (even courses in which you may have earned a D or an F).
+To be considered for graduation with college honors, you must have earned a minimum of 60 hours of degree credit in residence in the College of Arts and Sciences and completed all requirements of a degree program in the College of Arts and Sciences.
+Graduation summa cum laude requires a university cumulative GPA 3.9 or higher or 3.75 and successful completion of a Senior Honors Thesis defended and approved by the Senior Honors Thesis Committee.
+Your final semester's grades are calculated in this GPA.

-You may consider completing a senior honors thesis even if you are relying on your final year's grades to achieve averages of 3.75 or higher.
-If your university and your expanded university g.p.a. will both fall between 3.65 and 3.75, you may graduate magna cum laude if you also complete an honors thesis successfully.
+You may consider completing a Senior Honors Thesis even if you are relying on your final year's grades to achieve averages of 3.75 or higher.
+If your university cumulative GPA will fall between 3.65 and 3.75, you may graduate magna cum laude if you also complete an honors thesis successfully.

 |Cum laude*||High honors||3.5-3.74||N/A|